securityengineer/SecurityInterviews/docs/questions.rst

 * What’s the difference between encoding, encryption, and hashing?

-* How should you store a password?
+* How should you safely store a password?

 * What’s the difference between symmetric and public-key (asymmetric) cryptography?
 * What are some scenarios where one is more appropriate then the other?